python/cpython/Doc/c-api/tuple.rst

 .. c:function:: PyObject* PyTuple_GetItem(PyObject *p, Py_ssize_t pos)

    Return the object at position *pos* in the tuple pointed to by *p*.
-If *pos* is out of bounds, return *NULL* and sets an :exc:`IndexError` exception.
+If *pos* is out of bounds, return *NULL* and set an :exc:`IndexError` exception.

 .. c:function:: PyObject* PyTuple_GET_ITEM(PyObject *p, Py_ssize_t pos)